neul-labs/gity/docs/fsmonitor.md

 ### Case Sensitivity

-Gitz preserves path case as reported by the filesystem.
+Gity preserves path case as reported by the filesystem.
 On case-insensitive filesystems (Windows, macOS default), Git handles case normalization.

 ### Network Filesystems

-Gitz relies on OS file notification APIs, which may not work reliably on network filesystems:
+Gity relies on OS file notification APIs, which may not work reliably on network filesystems:

 - NFS: Limited support, may miss events
 - SMB/CIFS: Works on Windows, unreliable on Unix